- 1 Meaning of formation of the company

 3. Declaration by subscribers to the Memorandum and First Directors

-A declaration should be taken from each subscriber to the Memorandum of Association and every person named as First Directors within the Articles of Association that he’s not convicted of any offence about promotion, formation or management of any company and he has not been found guilty of any fraud or dishonesty or breach of any duty to any company during the preceding 5 years.
-They even have to offer an undertaking that each one of the documents filed with the Registrar of companies is correct, complete and true.
+A declaration should be taken from each subscriber to the Memorandum of Association and every person named as First Director within the Articles of Association that he’s not convicted of any offense about promotion, formation, or management of any company and he has not been found guilty of any fraud or dishonesty or breach of any duty to any company during the preceding 5 years.
+They even have to offer an undertaking that each one of the documents filed with the Registrar of Companies is correct, complete, and true.

 4. Address for communication and notice of Registered office address